Dynamical invariant based shortcut to equilibration in open quantum systems: Conclusion

 \section{Conclusion}

-In the present work, we have presented results that pave the way for improving the control of driven open quantum system and the performance of quantum heat engines in the future.
-Dynamical invariants have been shown to be a powerful tool for describing and accelerating the equilibration for a well-known model, without additional restrictions on the timescale of the dynamics beside the Born-Markov approximation.
+In the present work, we have presented results that contribute to the improvement of controlling driven open quantum systems and the performance of quantum heat engines.
+We have shown that dynamical invariants can be a powerful tool for describing and accelerating the equilibration for these systems, and that besides the Born-Markov approximation, it lacks additional restrictions on the timescale of the dynamics.
 Our work also brings new physical interpretations of the dynamical invariant.
 Indeed the scaling function $b(t)$, that fully characterizes the invariant, sets both the driving protocol and the decay rates.
-This allows to derive protocols that modify both the unitary part and the dissipative part of the dynamics.
-The STE protocol is characterized by a manipulation of the coherence that drives the particle to hotter states in the case of the isothermal compression.
+This allows to derive protocols that modify both the unitary part and the dissipative part of the dynamics at the same time by only changing the trapping potential.
+Therefore an experimental implementation is feasible as one only needs to control the trapping potential, which is in contrast with the method proposed in \cite{Alipour2020shortcutsto} where one needs to find and implement both the trapping potential and the decay rates in a specific way.
+The STE protocol is characterized by a manipulation of the coherence that drives the particle to hotter states when designed for an isothermal compression.
 Our observation resonates with the thermal Mpemba effect and a rigorous formulation of this phenomenon in the context of driven open quantum systems would be an interesting direction to take in the future.